Onion Creek Ranch, Lohn, Texas

 All information provided in these articles is based either on personal experience or information provided by others whose treatments and practices have been discussed fully with a vet for accuracy and effectiveness before passing them on to readers.

 The author, Suzanne Gasparotto, hereby grants to local goat publications and club newsletters, permission to reprint articles published on the Onion Creek Ranch website under these conditions: THE ARTICLE MUST BE REPRODUCED IN ITS ENTIRETY AND THE AUTHOR'S NAME, ADDRESS, AND CONTACT INFORMATION MUST BE INCLUDED AT THE BEGINNING OF THE REPRINT.
-Acknowledgement must also be made that the articles were first published in GOAT RANCHER Magazine, for which Suzanne Gasparotto writes exclusively.
 We would appreciate notification from any clubs or publications when the articles are used.
 (A copy of the newsletter or publication would also be a welcome addition to our growing library of goat related information!)

 All information and photos copyright © Onion Creek Ranch and may not be used without express written permission of Onion Creek Ranch.
 TENNESSEE MEAT GOAT ™ and TEXMASTER™ are Trademarks of Onion Creek Ranch .
 All artwork and graphics © DTP, Ink and Onion Creek Ranch.